 Les Baux is another Provençal hilltop town with a fascinating and rich history which is definitely worth a day trip.
 Les Baux-de-Provence is set in the Alpilles regional country park on an ancient limestone baou (meaning "rocky spur").
 Its hilltop location made it strategically important and there is evidence of habitation on the location dating back to 6,000 B.C.
 The Celts used the site as a hill fort known as an oppidum around the 2nd century B.C.
 During the Middle Ages, Les Baux, with its great castle was a feudal lordship controlling 79 villages, known as Terres Baussenques, or Baux lands.
 The powerful lords of Baux sought to control Provence for many years, but were eventually overthrown in the 12th century by the Count of Provence, King Louis III of Sicily.
 The court at Les Baux was known for its chivalry, ornateness, culture and refinement.
 Even though King Louis XI later annexed Les Baux and all the rest of Provence lands for the Crown, he was so uncomfortable having such a powerful fortress standing in his territory that he had the castle destroyed in 1483.
 During the Renaissance, Les Baux experienced a resurgence and the castle was partially rebuilt.
 However, after Les Baux became a center for Protestantism and revolted against the Crown, Cardinal Richilieu had his troops completely destroy the castle and its walls in 1632.
 In 1642 the town became a marquisiate and was granted to the Grimaldi family, rulers of Monaco.
 Prince Albert of Monaco is the current Marquis de Baux.

 In 1822, geologist Pierre Berthier discovered a red mineral near Les Baux rich in "alum earth" which he named bauxite.
 The area was mined for the mineral bauxite through the nineteenth century, until the mines played out.
 Today the castle and many of the buildings of Les Baux lie in ruins, but tourists are drawn here by the site's history, beauty, and famous food.
 Take your time to slowly walk up the narrow, twisty "streets" and enjoy the shops and crafts as you make your way to the top.
 Once there, you can visit the cemetery, tiny church and ruins of the castle.
-But it is the panoramic views over Arles and the Camargue which are really the draw.
+But it is the panoramic views over the valley of les Alpilles which are really the draw.

 View from Les Baux